-Meetings are usually held every two months - normally on the fourth Monday.
-There may be a need from time to time to address issues outside this time frame and an additional meeting would be held.
+Meetings are usually held every two months - normally on the third Monday.
 Meetings are usually held in the evenings, with a starting time of 7.00pm.

 If elected as a member of the Geraldine Licensing Trust Board, you are entitled to a meeting fee (currently \$280 less withholding tax) for every official meeting you attend.

 An official meeting is deemed to be a meeting where Minutes are kept.
 The President, who is elected by the members of the Board, receives an honorarium which is currently \$8,000 per annum less withholding tax.
 The fees are prescribed by the Licensing Trust Act and are generally reviewed by the Board in line with this legislation at the commencement of each new term.

-Further information is available separately on the Trust via www.timaru.govt.nz.
+Further information is available from the Trust Secretary, Nicky Coleman at nicky.c@solveca.co.nz